ampinzonv/PstKB/README.md

 This file holds the media components as downloaded from KBase.
 Please note that the media components differ when inspected online and when downloaded from KBase website.

+## fluxvector.ori
+IHolds the metabolic phenotype of original reconstruction.
+Used mainly to inspect for infinite fluxes (-1000/1000) that could be indicative of Type III loops.